 The strongholds of the northern New Zealand dotterel are long beaches and shallow, sandy estuaries of the north, where they lay two to three olive-brown eggs in shallow scrapes.
 Young fly at six to seven weeks.
 They breed at the age of two or three, and can live to 30 or older.

 Their decline is partly due to their approachable nature, making them vulnerable to predators.
-Breeding has been more successful on beaches where wardens have kept a 24-hour watch.
+Breeding has been more successful on beaches where wardens have kept a daylight watch.
 They weigh 145 grams and measure about 25 centimetres.
 They are a protected threatened endemic species.

 The banded dotterel (Charadrius bicinctus) is easily identified by its breeding dress from May to January: a narrow black band on the neck, and a wide chestnut band on the breast.
 Its back and wings are fawn coloured.
 It measures 20 centimetres and weighs just 60 grams.
-It is the most numerous dotterel or plover in New Zealand, and is a protected endemic species.
+It is the most numerous dotterel in New Zealand, and is a protected endemic species.

 The banded dotterel breeds in a variety of habitats: coasts, farmland, and alongside lakes and riverbeds.
 Biggest numbers are found in inland Canterbury and the Mackenzie Basin.
 Nests are scrapes on compacted sand or dirt, the male making several for the female to choose from.
-She lays two to four grey eggs, which both parents incubate.
+She lays two to four speckled eggs, which both parents incubate.
 They feed on invertebrates, worms, and berries.
 After breeding, most of the inland breeding birds (about 30,000 of total population of 50,000) migrate to Australia for winter.
 They live up to 10 years.

-The smaller black-fronted dotterel (Charadrius melanops), originally a visitor from Australia, bred for the first time in New Zealand in 1958.
-Although not numerous, they are most common in Hawke’s Bay, where they were first recorded breeding, but have since spread to the lower North Island and to the eastern and southern South Island, with an estimated population of 1,700.
+The smaller black-fronted dotterel (Elseyornis melanops), originally a visitor from Australia, bred for the first time in New Zealand in 1958.
+Although not numerous, they are most common in Hawke’s Bay, where they were first recorded breeding, but have since spread to the lower North Island and to the eastern and southern South Island, with an estimated population of 3,000.
 They nest in riverbeds after seasonal floods.
 After breeding they move to estuaries and coasts, feeding on molluscs, invertebrates and worms.

 They are light to dark brown on the back and wings.
 A black band runs from the bill through the eye to the nape, where it joins another from the chest.
 They measure 17 centimetres and weigh 33 grams.
 They are a self-introduced native species.